DongzeHE/scpca-docs/docs/download_files.md

 Additional metadata may also be included, specific to the disease type and experimental design of the project.
 Examples of this include treatment or outcome.

-For each library, is also a `<scpca_library_id>_metadata.json` file that contains processing-associated metadata.
+For each library, a `SCPCL000000_metadata.json` file that contains processing-associated metadata is also available.
-Most fields can also be found in the metadata slot of the `SingleCellExperiment` objects stored in both the `unfiltered.rds` and `filtered.rds` files.
+Most fields can also be found in the metadata slot of the `SingleCellExperiment` objects stored in both the `SCPCL000000_unfiltered.rds` and `SCPCL000000_filtered.rds` files.